syntasso/instruqt-kubecon/11-bonus-deploy-operator-to-kubernetes/assignment.md

 📕 Summary
 ==============

 Writing any code requires a lot of iteration and faster feedback is helpful.
 That is why you have been working with a local run command for the operator up until this point.
-You can tell the process of deploying to Kubernetes adds a lot of time just from the process of building the docker image.
+This experience shows how the process of deploying to Kubernetes adds a lot of time just from the process of building the docker image.

 That being said, the operator will need to run in Kubernetes in the long run and using the `deploy` make command will allow you you to deploy and test your operator in a more realistic fashion.
 For example, had you not added the permissions to work with deployments and services, your operator would still have worked when running locally since it is using your personal permissions.
 However, once deployed to Kubernetes the operator is reliant on only its own permissions and would have failed without the additional RBAC provided.